Physical Therapist Assistant - Additional Information | WKCTC

 Mission Statement

 The Physical Therapist Assistant Program provides excellence in teaching and learning to promote graduates with entry level skills who perform safe, effective, ethical and evidenced based practices under the direction and supervision of a physical therapist and meet the economic needs of the community.
-Graduates practice with respect for and understanding of diversity.
+Graduates practice with respect for and understanding of diversity, equity, and inclusion.

 In order to complete the PTA Program and become a candidate for graduation, the student must complete all PTA Program didactic courses with a grade of “C” or better and all clinical courses with a grade of “Pass.”
 The student must also complete general education courses required for completion of the PTA Program with a grade of “C” or higher.
 During the final semester of the PTA Program students must complete the application for graduation, which is reviewed by the Program Coordinator and sent to the WKCTC Registrar.
 Applications must be completed and submitted prior to the deadline noted in the Academic Calendar for that semester.